Spring Garden Revival

 Post-Weeding Site Management & Stormwater Protection in Compliance with Dennis's MS4 Program

 After weeding, immediate site stabilization is required to comply with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Standards.
-Bare areas must be revegetated within 24-48 hours using appropriate seed mixes, and mulched 2-4 inches deep with a 6-inch plant clearance.
-Temporary erosion barriers (silt fence, straw wattles) may be necessary.
+Bare areas must be revegetated within 24-48 hours using appropriate seed mixes, and mulched 2-4 inches deep (maintaining 6-inch plant clearance) to control erosion and retain moisture.
+Temporary barriers (silt fence, straw wattles) may be needed during vulnerable periods.
 Long-term management includes adding 1-3 inches of compost, establishing competitive plant communities, and monitoring for weed resurgence with 30-day and seasonal follow-ups.
-Best management practices (BMPs) require debris cleanup from impervious surfaces, proper material staging, and equipment wash water management.
-For local guidance, contact:
+Debris must be cleaned from impervious surfaces using mechanical methods, and all materials staged away from storm drains.
+For program details, contact:

 Dennis Health Department